PART I In Search of a Logical Retail Market Structure: Is the NYREV DSO the Answer?

 Renewables and other distributed assets are forcing us to entirely rethink how we approach grid architecture and market structures.
-Their variable nature and ability to collocate loads to generation at an impressively granular level is not only revolutionary, but requires us to extend the liberalization of energy markets to the retail level, making our system overall more dynamic.
+Their variable nature and ability to collocate loads to generation at an impressively granular level is not only revolutionary, but requires us to extend the liberalization of energy markets to the retail (distribution) level in order to make our system overall more dynamic.
 This, by definition, will lead to a disruption of the business models of legacy institutions, especially that of the utility — just how PURPA did at the wholesale level over time.
 The changes will be gradual, but they will indeed be substantial.

 Currently, the most ambitious market restructuring program being undertaken is New York’s Reforming the Energy Vision, or NYREV, which has a stated outcome of creating a fully functioning retail market, much like the wholesale markets of today.
 While the details will be explored shortly, the aim is to achieve this through a Distributed System Operator (DSO) run by the utility, an analog to the Independent System Operator (ISO) of wholesale markets.
 Furthermore, while NY is the first state to attempt this, the predominant thinking in energy wonk circles is that the DSO model will be adopted more and more over time, much — again — how wholesale markets developed region to region.